 Who provides Pre-ETS?

-- Offer Pre-ETS activities in groups and/or individually during the school year in collaboration with school staff; this may include work readiness skills activities, resume and cover letter writing, or career inventories.
+- Offers Pre-ETS activities in groups and/or individually during the school year in collaboration with school staff; this may include work readiness skills, resume and cover letter writing, and career exploration.

-- Offer summer activities to include workshops, career exploration groups, work-based learning (WBL) and short-term competitive employment.
+- Offers summer activities to include workshops, career exploration groups, work-based learning (WBL) and short-term employment.

-- Collaborate with Vermont Center for Independent Living to facilitate self-advocacy training and peer mentoring within the schools.
+- Collaborates with Vermont Center for Independent Living to facilitate self-advocacy training and peer mentoring within the schools.

-- Collaborate with Vermont Family Network to facilitate engagement with families and provide information around transition through the Transition Toolkit.
+- Collaborates with Vermont Family Network to facilitate engagement with families and provide information around transition through the Transition Toolkit.

 For more information about our VR Transition Program contact Tara Howe by email or at (802) 839-9399